 315 W. 44th St. (bwtn.
 8th & 9th Ave.)

-To see their full schedule click here: View Website
+To see their full schedule of amazing LIVE shows click here: View Website

-Birdland Jazz / The Birdland Theater – Owner Gianni Valeni just announced that Birdland will officially open as of July 1.
+Birdland Jazz / The Birdland Theater – Owner Gianni Valeni just announced that Birdland is now officially OPEN!

 THE HISTORY OF BIRDLAND